h2zh/linkChicago/README.md

 Here is what you can do:

-* View credible public services websites related your daily life in Chicago
+* View credible public service websites related your daily life in Chicago
 * Login and build your custom homepage to easily access your most frequently visited websites